rsalmei/clearly/README.md

 A major revamp has been made to improve the code and make it more mature and reliable. **Clearly** in general is way more polished, with beautiful colors and error handling, and much easier to use!
 <br>You can see it in https://github.com/rsalmei/clearly/pull/52.
 <br>The code and tests are ready!!
 Missing just the README... 😅
 <br>I'm super happy with the code now!
-And still have 100% coverage 😊
+And still have 100% code coverage (branch-coverage!) 😊

 A sneak peek?
 We now have **display modes**!
 ![v9 sneak peek](img/v9.png?raw=true)